Transport in Brighton and Hove: Coaches

 National Express operates coach services from Pool Valley coach station, near the Palace Pier.
 Facilities include a bus shelter and two benches.
 Coaches operate to London Victoria, Gatwick Airport, Eastbourne, Helston, Southampton, Exeter, Plymouth, Heathrow Airport and Stansted Airport.

 London General also operate services 775 and 773 from Kingston-Upon-Thames and Sutton Green (Sutton Bus Garage) to Brighton Pier and Eastbourne.

 Car Club Rental

 Two Car clubs operate in Brighton & Hove: Enterprise Rent-A-Car and Electric Brighton CarShare Ltd.

 Auto rickshaws

-From 2006-2007 a network of auto rickshaws was operated by Tuctuc Ltd. They operated like a bus service, following set routes and picking up at dedicated stops, with a "dial-a-ride" taxi-like option.
+From 2006 to 2007 a network of auto rickshaws was operated by Tuctuc Ltd. They operated like a bus service, following set routes and picking up at dedicated stops, with a "dial-a-ride" taxi-like option.
 The routes ran from Brighton Marina to Hove Town Hall via Brighton railway station.
 The auto rickshaws came in two sizes, were painted in distinct styles, and were powered by compressed natural gas.